aadimator/aadam_dev_fastpages/_pages/about.md

 permalink: /about/
 ---

-\_as-salāmu ʿalaykum (\_peace be upon you).
-I'm Aadam and welcome to my blog.
+as-salāmu ʿalaykum (peace be upon you).
+I'm [Aadam](https://aadimator.com/) and welcome to my blog.
 I'm a machine learning engineer, motion designer, illustrator, and an all-around nerd.
 I'm super excited to share what I'm learning here on this blog.
 I'm also available for **freelance** work as well.
-Feel free to contact me.
+Feel free to [contact me](https://aadimator.com/work/) if you want.

 I started this blog for two purposes: to write about what I'm learning in my own words, and to share my perspectives and reflections with others and my future self.
 The former reason serves mainly to reinforce what I'm learning (you don't really know something unless you can teach it!), while the latter is simply a way for me to share what reflections I've found helpful for me and store a snapshot of my views over the course of my life.
 Many of the blog posts are a living document, so I'll come back and edit things, add new info, switch out the graphics, etc. These are also pretty informal posts, more of a quick brain dump than a work of literary art.